This page contains affiliate links. We may earn a small commission if you make a purchase, at no extra cost to you.

 Whether strolling through historic neighborhoods, visiting sights or having local foods at local prices – we will show you how to experience the best of Prague on a budget in just 48 hours.

 But be prepared for a lot of walking!
-Prague is easy to walk and if you follow our suggested route and timetable you will be able to see more than 20 sights in 48 hours.
+Prague is a very walkable city and if you follow our suggested route and timetable you will be able to see more than 20 sights in 48 hours.

 Just keep in mind that if you decide to go inside many attractions, you’ll not be able to cover everything on this itinerary.
 The timetable is set up without going inside any paid sights.